-- 6.1 The following trees are proposed for removal as part of the new development, as these specimens could not be effectively retained as they are located within the outline of the new structures, or located too close to make their retention feasible / sustainable.
-T2, T3, T4 and G5 - 6.2 All of the trees to be removed have been given a C category grading in accordance with BS 5837.
-It is therefore felt that these trees should not act as a limitation on the effective use of the site, or impose any significant constraints on the layout (see table 1 BS5837). - 6.3 The assessed grading (as per BS5837 table 1) of each of the trees to be removed, as well as any relevant comments on their condition can be seen in the tree table at appendix B.
+- 6.1 T6 is proposed for removal as part of the new development, as this tree could not be effectively retained as it is located too close to make its retention feasible / sustainable.
+This tree is in decline and thus has been given a U category grading in accordance with BS 5837 and therefore should not act as a limitation on the effective use of the site, or impose any significant constraints on the layout (see table 1 BS5837).